 The two-story Annex adjacent to the Hotel has an additional 10 rooms with a variety of sleeping options.
 Single and double rooms, all with private baths and television, offer attractive and comfortable quarters.

-Read more about The St. James Hotel.
+Explore the St. James Hotel.